Bioinspired gel could regenerate tooth enamel

 gel para esmalte

-Although further studies are needed before clinical application becomes widespread, the discovery represents an important step forward in biomimetic and regenerative dentistry.
+Further studies are needed before clinical application, but the development represents a significant step forward in biomimetic and regenerative dentistry.